SuperShinyEyes/supershinyeyes.github.io/index.md

 ## Hiring
 ### AAA Framework
 When hiring, I look for three things: **Ability, Aptitude, and Attitude**.
-- Ability: Skills gained through learning and experience.
-This is the easiest assess—look at their past work or use tests to measure it.
+- Ability: The skills gained through learning and experience.
+This is the easiest element to assess—review past work or use tests to measure it.
-- Aptitude: Natural talents or potential to grow. _"Will this person thrive in this field?
+- Aptitude: Natural talent or potential to grow. _"Will this person thrive in this field?
 Can they keep up as things change?
 Do their values fit this team?"_.
 If you're experienced in the same area, this can be obvious.
 If not, review their portfolio and ask pointed questions to test depth and adaptability.
 - Attitude: Passion, focus, and commitment over time.
 Ask: _"Will we enjoy working with them?
 Will they stick through hard times?
 Will we grow together?"_ This one is the hardest to judge.
 Past experience and references help, but people change.
 Someone who gave their all in one job might not do the same in the next.
 Attitude is especially hard to judge if they come from a big tech company.
 I've accepted that I can't fully verify attitude.
 At some point, I have to trust my instinct and the candidate.

 ### Talk to the reference